By Mike Moloney, President, Commercial Real Estate Institute - Reprinted With Permission

 Second, commercial financing is quite different from residential.
 For example, with the exception of some 'user-occupant" loans, such as SBA, the down payments normally range from 30% to 45%.
 Commercial lenders on the whole are quite conservative.
 They is no mass "secondary market" for commercial loans which "trusts" the loan originators to check everything.
 Due diligence with commercial loans is extremely lengthy, complex, time consuming, and expensive.
 The likelihood of "bad" loans being made is very remote.

-Third, In addition, when the government regulators (federal and state) saw that residential real estate was slowing down, over a year ago, they tightened up the underwriting for commercial loans.
-The adjustment has already been made.
+Third, In addition, government regulators (federal and state) tightened up the underwriting for commercial loans.

 Fifth, if it won't cash flow with 30% down, no one will buy a commercial property (unless their own business will use it - "user-occupant" loan.)
 Even "user occupant" loans are not speculative.
 Most business owners don't buy a building for their company until the company is generating so much profit that they need the tax shelter of owning.
 Tax shelter is the #1 reason why anyone buys a commercial property - and that means that they have excess discretionary income.

-Sixth, commercial real estate reflects the underlying economy, which is very strong.
+Sixth, commercial real estate reflects the underlying economy.

 Seventh, real estate always benefits when the "securities" market stumbles.
 Investors then look for a more stable place to invest their money: real estate.

-Eighth, the fundamental of residential real estate are still strong, and it will "recover" before the end of 2008.
+Eighth, the fundamental of residential real estate are still strong.
 People who want to work can find well paying jobs.
 Young people still want to have kids and a home in which to raise them.
 Jobs and population are still growing.

 In short, commercial real estate is strong and stable.
 For now.
-It will become risky only if "easy money" gets into financing commercial property, and unseasoned speculative investors, such as those bailing out of the "stock" market, start over leveraging it.
-There may be a "copycat hiccup" in commercial financing until the end of this year, but I doubt it.
+It will become risky only if "easy money" gets into financing commercial property, and unseasoned speculative investors start over leveraging it.